Don't turn your nose up at the TikTok feta pasta, it's gone viral for a reason

 Recipe

-Squeeze the garlic cloves from them skins, mash them up and stir them back into the tomato feta sauce with the pasta and some torn-up basil.
+9. Squeeze the garlic cloves from their skins, mash them up and stir them back into the tomato feta sauce with the pasta and some torn-up basil.

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.